reciples/reciples.github.io/_posts/2024-12-31-carrot-cake.md

 #### Dough

-Add the diced carrots, eggs, (optional) egg white and sugar to the blender.
+Add the diced carrots, oil, eggs, (optional) egg white and sugar to the blender.
 Mix it until you obtain a uniform manifold.
 That usually takes 2-3 min.

 _Warning_: If your blender is old, or if it's one of those small unverified nutribullets, do not add the sugar.
 Keep the sugar for the next step.